ludocode/onramp/core/cci/0-omc/README.md

 The resulting code is essentially in reverse Polish notation.

 This is 23 bytecode instructions.
 It is of course extremely inefficient, but it is also extremely simple, and it works.
 A major advantage of spilling all variables and expressions to the stack is that function calls don't need to do anything special to preserve registers.

+When an expression returns an l-value, the emitted code places the *address of* the value in `r0` instead of the value itself.
+It is effectively an additional indirection, except that this type can also be the target of an assignment expression.
+The function `compile_dereference_if_lvalue()` is used to convert an l-value into an r-value; you'll see this called wherever the real value is needed.